-In-home rowers provide simultaneous upper and lower-body conditioning while also supporting low-impact cardio exercise.
+In-home rowing machines provide simultaneous upper and lower-body conditioning while also supporting low-impact cardio exercise.
 In particular, you’ll activate muscle groups in your arms, shoulders, core, and legs through a series of controlled movements.
 However, exercising isn’t the hardest part.
 Choosing the right rower can serve as a real challenge.
 Rower models differ on frame material, resistance mechanisms, and data tracking capabilities.
 For those looking for a more unique rowing and workout experience using a rowing machine, check out the SF-RW5941 Multifunction SPM Magnetic Rowing Machine.

 Rowers are great tools that can test your endurance, help you develop the muscles in your legs, hips, core, arms, shoulders, and back, while also burning a significant amount of calories.
 You can start by rowing on the machine consistently to build your stamina.
 As your endurance builds, you can increase the resistance on the rower and perform faster or more powerful strokes to increase your workout intensity.
 For more adept users, consider pulling inspiration from our Strength Interval Rowing Workout or our 15-minute Interval Rowing Workout.